How other kavas are usually made in the South Pacific

 Ozkava is sourced direct from the farmer

-Our kava is sourced directly from the farmer and transported to our processor without the involvement of middle-men.
+Our Gold Blend and Instant Kava are sourced directly from the farmer and transported to our processor without the involvement of middle-men.
 This ensures the farmer achieves a fair price and the kava arrives fresh at our processor for processing into kava powder within 24 hours of harvest.
 The farmer must provide the whole base of the shrub, rootstock and roots.
 This is essential for identification.
 This adds to the cost of transport, because the shrub takes up much more room, but this cost is necessary to enable positive identification of the kava and to assess the freshness of the shrub.

 Identification of kava plant

 It is vital for the consumer to know if the kava they are purchasing is noble kava.
 Ignoble kava, e.g. Tudei (two-day) refers to the period of time the person consuming it may feel hungover and/or ill.
 The Republic of Vanuatu banned the export of ignoble kava by the Kava Act of 2002.